-Morrison & Foerster is a global firm of exceptional credentials and clients, including some of the most successful financial institutions, asset managers, investment funds and companies.
-With over 1,000 lawyers in 17 offices in the world's key financial and business centres, MoFo handles some of the world's largest and most complex domestic and cross-border financial, restructuring, acquisition and corporate transactions.
+Morrison & Foerster is a global firm of exceptional credentials and clients, including some of the major domestic and international banking institutions, as well as alternative lenders such as private equity funds, hedge funds, asset managers and finance companies, as well as emerging growth, mid-cap, and large public and privately held companies.
+With over 1,000 lawyers in 16 offices in the world's key financial and business centres, MoFo handles some of the world's largest and most complex domestic and cross-border financial, restructuring, acquisition and corporate transactions.
 MoFo is committed to provide the best customer service to our clients, while providing innovative and business-minded results.
-Chambers Global named MoFo its 2013 USA Law Firm of the Year.
-Visit us at www.mofo.com.
+IFLR1000's 2016 guide ranked MoFo as a leading firm for Banking in the U.S., U.K and Japan.
+Please visit us at www.mofo.com.